Lothrazar/SmoothSymmetric/README.md

 Smooth Sandstone (red and normal):
 Remove the stripe along the top of the side, make it a smooth tile similar to the polished stone

+Purpur block:
+Changed to a smooth tile instead of the + shape bricks